-Stockholder Shares of Series B preferred stock Total purchase price Entities affiliated with Versant Venture Capital (1) 3,941,142 \$ 15,000,000.00 Entities affiliated with New Enterprise Associates (2) 6,568,574 \$ 25,000,000.00 Entities affiliated with RA Capital Management (3) 3,941,142 \$ 15,000,000.00 Nextech V Oncology SCS, SICAV-SIF(4) 2,627,430 \$ 10,000,000.00 Artal International SCA (5) 2,627,430 \$ 10,000,000.00 David M. Epstein (6) 13,136 \$ 50,000.00
+Stockholder Shares of Series B preferred stock Total purchase price Entities affiliated with Versant Venture Capital (1) 3,941,142 \$ 15,000,000.00 Entities affiliated with New Enterprise Associates 16, L.P.
+(2) 6,568,574 \$ 25,000,000.00 Entities affiliated with RA Capital Management (3) 3,941,142 \$ 15,000,000.00 David M. Epstein (4) 13,136 \$ 50,000.00

-- (1) Represents 1,970,572 shares of Series B preferred stock purchased by Versant Venture Capital VI, L.P., 1,469,412 shares of Series B preferred stock purchased by Versant Voyageurs I, L.P., and 501,158 shares of Series B preferred stock purchased by Versant Voyageurs I Parallel, L.P.
-Each of Bradley Bolzon and Alexander Mayweg serves as a director of the Company and is an affiliate of Versant Venture Capital, of which Versant Venture Capital, I.P., versant Voyageurs I, L.P., and Versant Voyageurs I Parallel, L.P. are affiliated funds.
-Entities affiliated with Versant Venture Capital collectively hold more than 5% of our voting securities. - (2) Represents 6,565,290 shares of Series B preferred stock purchased by New Enterprise Associates 16, L.P. and 3,284 shares of Series B preferred stock purchased by NEA Ventures 2018, Limited Partnership.
+- (1) Represents 1,970,572 shares of Series B preferred stock purchased by Versant Venture Capital VI, L.P., 1,469,412 shares of Series B preferred stock purchased by Versant Voyageurs I, L.P. and 501,158 shares of Series B preferred stock purchased by Versant Voyageurs I Parallel, L.P.
+Each of Bradley Bolzon and Alexander Mayweg serves as a director of the Company and is an affiliate of Versant Venture Capital, of which Versant Venture Capital VI, L.P., Versant Voyageurs I, L.P. and Versant Voyageurs I Parallel, L.P. are affiliated with Versant Venture Capital collectively hold more than 5% of our voting securities. - (2) Represents 6,565,290 shares of Series B preferred stock purchased by New Enterprise Associates 16, L.P. and 3,284 shares of Series B preferred stock purchased by NEA Ventures 2018, Limited Partnership.
 Ali Behbahani serves as a director of the Company and is an affiliate of New Enterprise Associates, of which New Enterprise Associates 16, L.P. and NEA Ventures 2018, Limited Partnership are affiliated funds.
-Entities affiliated with New Enterprise Associates collectively hold more than 5% of our voting securities. - (3) Represents 2,885,295 shares of Series B preferred stock purchased by RA Capital Healthcare Fund, L.P., 492,643 shares of Series B preferred stock purchased by RA Capital Nexus Fund, L.P. and 563,204 shares of Series B preferred stock purchased by Blackwell Partners LLC-Series A. Rajeev Shah serves as a director of the Company and is an affiliate of RA Capital Management, of which RA Capital Healthcare Fund, L.P., RA Capital Nexus Fund, L.P. and Blackwell Partners LLC-Series A are affiliated funds.
-Entities affiliated with RA Capital Management collectively hold more than 5% of our voting securities. - (4) Nextech V Oncology SCS, SICAV-SIF holds more than 5% of our voting securities. - (5) Artal International SCA holds more than 5% of our voting securities. - (6) David M. Epstein is a founder of the Company and currently serves as our Chief Executive Officer and President.
+Entities affiliated with New Enterprise Associates collectively hold more than 5% of our voting securities. - (3) Represents 2,885,295 shares of Series B preferred stock purchased by RA Capital Healthcare Fund, LP, 492,643 shares of Series B preferred stock purchased by RA Capital Nexus Fund, L.P. and 563,204 shares of Series B preferred stock purchased by Blackwell Partners LLC-Series A. Rajeev Shah serves as a director of the Company and is an affiliate of RA Capital Management, of which RA Capital Healthcare Fund, LP, RA Capital Nexus Fund, L.P. and Blackwell Partners LLC-Series A are affiliated funds.
+Entities affiliated with RA Capital Management collectively hold more than 5% of our voting securities. - (4) David M. Epstein is a founder of the Company and currently serves as our Chief Executive Officer and President.
 Dr. Epstein holds more than 5% of our voting securities.